harveyr/pmxbot-glossary/README.md

 best way to keep those definitions up to date and readily accessible (assuming the group uses some form of internet chat).

-I believe this may be the case because:
+This may be the case because:

 * It allows painless updating of the definitions (no pull requests, etc.).
 * It allows painless retrieval of the definitions.